viviankaun/Postgres/README.md

     * restart kernel
     * shout down all kernels

+3. How do I write comments in Python
-3. * clocstring : we can make mutile command  between two  the triple quotation marks   ''' xxxxxxxx '''
+    * clocstring : we can make mutile comments between two  the triple quotation marks   ''' xxxxxxxx '''
-   * In-line comments:
+    * In-line comments: we use the hash symbol # to write a single-line comment.    #xxxxx